ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 The architecture of an optimistic rollup comprises the following parts:

 **On-chain contracts**: The optimistic rollups's operation is controlled by smart contracts running on Ethereum.
 This includes contracts that store rollup blocks, monitor state updates on the rollup, and track user deposits.
-In this sense Ethereum serves as the base layer or "layer 1" for optimistic rollups.
+In this sense, Ethereum serves as the base layer or "layer 1" for optimistic rollups.

 **Off-chain virtual machine (VM)**: Although contracts managing the optimistic rollup protocol run on Ethereum, the rollup protocol performs computation and state storage on another virtual machine separate from the [Ethereum Virtual Machine](/developers/docs/evm/).
-The off-chain VM is where applications live and state changes executed; it serves as the upper layer or "layer 2" for an optimistic rollup.
+The off-chain VM is where applications live and state changes are executed; it serves as the upper layer or "layer 2" for an optimistic rollup.

 As optimistic rollups are designed to run programs either written or compiled for the EVM, the off-chain VM incorporates many EVM design specs.
 Additionally, fraud proofs computed on-chain allows the Ethereum network to enforce the validity of state changes computed in the off-chain VM.